A Checklist For Implementing Scrum

 Inspection

-enables regular adaptation and happens on a regular basis
+Inspection enables regular adaptation when inspection happens on a regular cadence.

-Scrum artifacts present the work to be done as well as the current work
+Scrum artifacts (see below) present the work to be done, as well as the current work.

 Adaptation